am2998/i-use-arch-BTW/README.md

 - Check for existing volume groups and physical volumes and remove them if found
 - Clean the old partition table and create new partitions
 - Set up LUKS encryption and LVM
-- Format and mount the partitions
+- Format partitions with Btrfs file system and mount them

 ### Base System Installation